GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/channel-header.md

 ![Depiction of the channel header namer comparison.](../../assets/channel-header-namer.png)

+> 💡 The best place to do this would be in the `AppDelegate` file of your project.
+Not sure how to set this one up?
+We got you covered in our [Getting started guide](../getting-started.md).

 ### Changing the color of the header

 Another simple change you can do is to change the tint color of the header.
 This will change the navigation bar buttons in all of the SDK components.
 To do this, simply initialize the `StreamChat` object with your preferred tint color.